G-Research/astral/README.md

 The rails test's configure the OIDC initial user, so if the tests pass, you can invoke the oidc login as follows:

-To use SSL in production, provide the necessary environment (SSL_CERT, SSL_KEY) to the container environment, and use the `bin/ssl.sh` startup command.
-Eg:
 ```
   export VAULT_ADDR=http://127.0.0.1:8200; vault login -method=oidc
 ```